n8n-io/n8n-docs/docs/example/gmail-import.md

 ---
-title: Email Import to DOC²
+title: Email Import with GMail to DOC²
 description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DOC² system.
 date: 2022-09-14
 tags: